What Do Negative Z Scores Mean

 Understand the Data Distribution

 If the data is not normally distributed, z-scores may not accurately reflect the relative position of data points within the dataset.
-In such cases, it may be necessary to transform the data or use alternative statistical measures.
+And in such cases, it may be necessary to transform the data or use alternative statistical measures.
 Understanding the data distribution is essential for making informed decisions based on z-scores.

 Use Z-Scores for Comparison

-For example, you can use z-scores to compare the scores of students on different tests, even if the tests have different scales and levels of difficulty.
+As an example, you can use z-scores to compare the scores of students on different tests, even if the tests have different scales and levels of difficulty.
 By standardizing the scores using z-scores, you can determine which students performed relatively better or worse compared to their peers.

 Identify Outliers with Caution